Who Is Luke Bryan?

 Prior to the show's debut in March 2018, Bryan admitted to Good Morning America that he was no Simon Cowell when it came to dashing the dreams of hopeful artists.
 "It's a little out of my comfort zone to just pick people apart, but you have to," he said.
 "It's what you signed up for."

-Bryan, Perry and Richie all returned as judges for a second season the following March.
+Bryan, Perry and Richie all returned as judges for the next two seasons.

 Beginning with his Academy of Country Music wins for top new vocalist and artist, Bryan has racked up a truckload of awards since his first album.
 He claimed a whopping nine wins at the 2012 American Country Awards, and has earned Entertainer of the Year honors from both the Academy of Country Music and Country Music Association.
 Bryan has also taken home trophies from the American Country Countdown Awards, the Billboard Music Awards and the iHeartRadio Music Awards.